zveric/Computer-Science-Notes/Databases/Database Introduction.md

 ## Database components

-### File(table)
+### File (table)
-- A collection of related records which contain the same type of information as all the other records
+- A collection of related records which contain the same type of information as all the other record
 - e.g. Information about ALL students in a class

 ### Record